-The Georgia Tech EcoCAR Mobility Challenge Team is made up of nearly 40 engineers, primarily from mechanical, electrical, and computer science backgrounds.
-These engineers, along with three specializing faculty advisors, have begun an ambitious mission to transform a 2019 Chevrolet Blazer into a next-generation, environmentally-friendly, Mobility-as-a-Service (MaaS) vehicle.
-This process will involve adaptations of some of the automotive industry’s current areas of innovation: Hybridization / Electrification, Vehicle-to-X Communication, and Level 2 Partial Automated Driving.
+The Georgia Tech EcoCAR Mobility Challenge Team is made up of nearly 40 engineers, ranging from Marketing/Supply Chain to Computer Engineering and Mechanical Engineering.
+Our engineers, along with three specializing faculty advisors, are continuing with this ambitious mission to transform a 2019 Chevrolet Blazer into a next-generation, environmentally friendly, Mobility-as-a-Service (MaaS) vehicle.
+This process will involve adaptations of some of the automotive industry’s current areas of innovation: Hybridization / Electrification, Vehicle-to-X Communication, and SAE level 2 automation.

-The Georgia Teach team is primarily student-led, and we plan to contribute heavily to the next generation of automotive engineers.
+The Georgia Teach team is primarily student-led, and we plan to contribute heavily to the next generation of automotive engineers as we grow our own understand and work to interact with the youth around us.
 With a wealth of knowledge from our advisors, supporters, and experience from the previous EcoCAR 3 competition, our team aims to develop a strong culture of efficiency and competency in developing our students and our team’s automotive technologies.

 - Project Manager: Brianna Thornton

 - PSI lead: Christian Free